ultralytics/ultralytics/docs/en/guides/ros-quickstart.md

 ???+ note "Evolution of ROS Versions"

     Since its development in 2007, ROS has evolved through multiple versions, each introducing new features and improvements to meet the growing needs of the robotics community.
 The development of ROS can be categorized into two main series: ROS 1 and ROS 2.
-This guide focuses on the Long Term Support (LTS) version of ROS 1, known as ROS Noetic Ninjemys.
+This guide focuses on the Long Term Support (LTS) version of ROS 1, known as ROS Noetic Ninjemys, the code should also work with earlier versions.

     ### ROS 1 vs. ROS 2